stevapple/swift-tencent-scf-runtime/README.md

 }
 ```

-We simulate the SCF environment with some variables set by default.
-The value set by user code is of the highest priority, while the framework simulation has the lowest.
+We simulate the [SCF environment](https://cloud.tencent.com/document/product/583/30228) with some variables set by default.
+The value set by user code is of the highest priority, while the framework's default has the lowest.

 You can read some contextual variables through `SCF.Context`.
 All the environment variables can be accessed through `SCF.Env`.